Romanian leu: Fourth leu (RON): 2005–present

 On 1 July 2005, the leu was revalued at the rate of 10,000 "old" lei (ROL) for one "new" leu (RON), thus psychologically bringing the purchasing power of the leu back in line with those of other major Western currencies.
 The term chosen for the action was "denominare", similar to the English term "redenomination".
-The first day brought difficulties adjusting to the new paper currencies and closed ATMs (that needed reprogramming) and forcing a new calculation habit that slowed down shops and annoyed some sales staff and older shoppers.
-The old ROL currency banknotes remained in circulation until 31 December 2006 (coins remained in circulation only until 31 December 2005), but all accounts have been converted starting 1 July 2005.
+The adjustment was a difficult one for shoppers and many ATMs were inoperable and in need of reprogramming.
+The old ROL currency banknotes remained in circulation until 31 December 2006 (coins remained in circulation only until 31 December 2005), but all accounts were converted starting 1 July 2005.
 There is no conversion time limit between the currencies.
 Retailers had to display prices in both old and new currency from 1 March 2005 until 30 June 2006.
 The appreciation of the leu during 2005 was about 20% against a basket of major currencies.

 As of 2006, the revaluation was a potential source of confusion, especially to visitors, since both old and new currency values were commonly quoted.
 When written, the very large amounts in old currency are usually obvious, but in speaking inhabitants might refer to an amount of 5 new lei as simply "fifty" in reference to its value of 50,000 old lei.
 As of 2020, it is still common to call 100 lei "un milion" or one million and 500 lei "cinci milioane" or five million.